Vesicoureteral Reflux (VUR) in Children in Lebanon — الارتجاع المثاني الحالبي

 Serving families across Beirut and Mount Lebanon

-Dr. Kallas Chemaly treats Vesicoureteral Reflux (VUR) Treatment in Lebanon in children from Achrafieh, Gemmayzeh, Saifi, Sodeco, Verdun, Hamra, Clemenceau, Ras Beirut, Rabieh, Mtayleb, Brummana, Beit Mery, Bikfaya, Mansourieh, Kornet Chehwan, Antelias, Dbayeh, Jounieh, Kaslik, Hazmieh, Yarze, and across Keserwan, Metn, and Baabda.
+Dr. Kallas Chemaly treats children with vesicoureteral reflux from Achrafieh, Gemmayzeh, Saifi, Sodeco, Verdun, Hamra, Clemenceau, Ras Beirut, Rabieh, Mtayleb, Brummana, Beit Mery, Bikfaya, Mansourieh, Kornet Chehwan, Antelias, Dbayeh, Jounieh, Kaslik, Hazmieh, Yarze, and across Keserwan, Metn, and Baabda.

 Related Conditions